IBM-Blockchain-Archive/connectathon/README.md

 ### Use the credentials to join the chain

-- First ensure that you are in the correct working directory:
+- First, ensure that you are in the correct working directory:
   ```
   ls
   ```